 Sleep and Snoring

 Nasal breathing during sleep is associated with less snoring, better sleep architecture, and lower likelihood of mild sleep-disordered breathing.
-Mouth taping, while controversial, has shown promise in some small studies for chronic mouth breathers without significant nasal obstruction.
+The link is well-supported.
+Trendy nighttime airway interventions have shown promise in some small studies for chronic mouth breathers without significant nasal obstruction, but the evidence is far from definitive, and self-experimenting with airway-restricting products is not appropriate for anyone with diagnosed or suspected sleep apnea.

 Athletic Performance

-Research-backed work shows that for low-to-moderate intensity, nasal breathing performs comparably to mouth breathing while creating less perceived exertion.
-At very high intensity, the airflow restriction of the nose limits performance, and athletes naturally switch to mouth breathing.
+Research on nasal breathing in athletes shows that for low-to-moderate intensity, nasal breathing performs comparably to mouth breathing while creating less perceived exertion.
+At very high intensity, the airflow restriction of the nose limits oxygen delivery, and athletes naturally and correctly switch to mouth breathing.
+Some endurance athletes train at sub-threshold intensities specifically using nasal breathing as a built-in pacing tool.

 Anxiety and Heart Rate

-Slow nasal breathing increases vagal tone and reduces heart rate variability markers of stress.
-This is one of the better-supported findings in the breathing literature.
+Slow nasal breathing increases vagal tone and improves heart rate variability markers associated with reduced stress.
+This is one of the better-supported findings in the breathing literature, with a clear mechanism, repeated studies, and consistent direction of effect.

 What Actually Works